rktrlng/picade_lufa/README.md

     [press reset button to enter bootloader]
     sudo make avrdude

-The same applies to the Keyboard firmware.
+The same applies to the Keyboard and KeyboardMouse firmware.

 When you compile the firmware yourself, the hex file is NOT automatically copied to the 'bin' directory.
 So the hex files in the 'bin' directory are out of date.